oVirt/ovirt-site/source/howto/install-the-guest-agent-in-debian.html.md

 # How to install the guest agent in Debian

-**Note, this page is currently being written and is subject to change.
-It is safe to use these instructions once this message no longer appears**

 Installing the Guest Agent in a Debian virtual machine is fairly simple and will provide the oVirt-engine with additional information about the VM.
 The process has two main steps, the first of which is installing the ovirt-guest-agent package, and the second is starting the ovirt-guest-agent service.

     Note: Debian 7 and above is required.
 Lower versions do not satisfy the minimum requirements.